-Will Adams
+Adams Law Firm

 Filed under Adams, Will, Top Lawyers

-Will Adams and his team represent plaintiffs in serious personal injury matters and commercial litigation.
+WILL ADAMS AND HIS TEAM REPRESENT PLAINTIFFS IN SERIOUS PERSONAL INJURY LAWSUITS.
 He is Double Board Certified in Personal Injury by the Texas Board of Legal Specialization and Civil Trial Law by the National Board of Trial Advocates.
-Will has been recognized by numerous groups and publications as a leader in his field and was recently recognized as one of the Top 100 Trial Lawyers in Texas for the year 2011 by the National Trial Lawyers.
-Will has also been selected as a Texas Super Lawyer® in Texas Monthly every year since 2010 and as one of the ‘Top Lawyers for Personal Injury’ every year since 2006.
-Will is a life member of the prestigious Multi-Million Dollar Advocates Forum and serves on the Board of Directors of the Texas Trial Lawyers Association.
+Will has been recognized as one of the Top 10 Trucking Trial Lawyer in Texas and has been selected as a Texas Super Lawyer® in Texas Monthly every year since 2010 and one of the ‘Top Lawyers for Personal Injury’ in Houston every year since 2006.
+Will currently serves as President of the Texas Trial Lawyers Association.

 ADAMS LAW FIRM